Main Navigation

 Can I get a graduate certificates along with this master’s degree?

 Yes.
-You can apply up to 6 credits from a certificate program toward the online Master of Tourism Management.
-There are two certificates offered online:
+You can apply up to 12 credits of the Communication for Conservation certificate toward the Master of Tourism Management degree.

 What is the average timeframe to complete the program?